daniellebednarczyk/daniellebednarczyk.github.io/_posts/2023-10-30-Chi-Square-Test.md

 ### Context <a name="overview-context"></a>

-Earlier in the year, our client, a grocery retailer, ran a campaign to promote their new "Delivery Club" - an initiative that costs a customer $100 per year for membership, but offers free grocery deliveries rather than the normal cost of $10 per delivery.
+Earlier in the year, our client, a grocery retailer, ran a campaign to promote their new "Delivery Club" - an initiative that costs a customer $100 per year for membership, but offers free grocery deliveries (rather than the normal cost of $10 per delivery).

-For the campaign promoting the club, customers were put randomly into three groups - the first group received a low quality, low cost mailer, the second group received a high quality, high cost mailer, and the third group were a control group, receiving no mailer at all.
+For the campaign promoting the club, customers were randomly assigned to three groups.
+The first group received a low-quality, low-cost mailer, the second group received a high-quality, high-cost mailer, and the third group were a control group, receiving no mailer at all.

-The client knows that customers who were contacted, signed up for the Delivery Club at a far higher rate than the control group, but now want to understand if there is a significant difference in signup rate between the cheap mailer and the expensive mailer.
-This will allow them to make more informed decisions in the future, with the overall aim of optimising campaign ROI!
+The client knows that customers who received mailers signed up for the Delivery Club at a far higher rate than the control group, but now want to understand if there is a significant difference in signup rate between the cheap mailer and the expensive mailer.
+This will allow them to make more informed decisions in the future, with the overall aim of optimising campaign ROI.

 <br>
 <br>
 ### Actions <a name="overview-actions"></a>

-For this test, as it is focused on comparing the *rates* of two groups - we applied the Chi-Square Test For Independence.
+As this test focused on comparing the *rates* of two groups, we applied the *Chi-Square Test For Independence*.
 Full details of this test can be found in the dedicated section below.

 **Note:** Another option when comparing "rates" is a test known as the *Z-Test For Proportions*.
 While, we could absolutely use this test here, we have chosen the Chi-Square Test For Independence because: